FailAcademy/learning/adp-london/_daily/_quotes.md

 # Daily Quotes

-“Computer science education cannot make anybody an expert programmer any more than studying brushes and pigment can make somebody an expert painter.”
-- Eric S. Raymond
+“Computer science education cannot make anybody an expert programmer any more than studying brushes and pigment can make somebody an expert painter.” x - Eric S. Raymond

-"He who asks is a fool for five minutes; he who does not ask remains a fool forever."
-- Anonymous Chinese Proverb
+"He who asks is a fool for five minutes; he who does not ask remains a fool forever." x - Anonymous Chinese Proverb

-"The greatest obstacle to discovery is not ignorance, but the illusion of knowledge."
-- D. Boorstin
+"The greatest obstacle to discovery is not ignorance, but the illusion of knowledge." x - D. Boorstin

-"It is important that students bring a certain ragamuffin, barefoot irreverence to their studies; they are not here to worship what is known, but to question it."
-- J. Bronowski
+"It is important that students bring a certain ragamuffin, barefoot irreverence to their studies; they are not here to worship what is known, but to question it." x - J. Bronowski

 "The sooner you start to code, the longer the program will take."
 - R. Carlson

-"Computer Science is no more about computers than astronomy is about telescopes."
-- E. Dijkstra
+"Computer Science is no more about computers than astronomy is about telescopes." x - E. Dijkstra

 "If we wish to count lines of code, we should not regard them as lines produced but as lines spent."
 - E. Dijkstra